richard-austin/cloud-server/README.md

 secure access Cloud Account.
 #### Cloud Service Features
 * Hosts multiple NVRs with each one having its own user account
+* When not logged in
+  * Login as admin or to one of the client accounts.
+  * Register a new client (NVR) account.
 * Admin Access
   * Change admin account password.
   * Show list of connected NVRs